Skip to content

 Photo of Nick Ramos Nick Ramos

-Nicholas (Nick) Ramos draws on years of military leadership, project management, and legal experience to help clients solve difficult business problems from a legal perspective.
-He assists clients in navigating regulatory compliance issues, complex enforcement actions, and licensing that arise under both state…
+Nick draws on years of military leadership, project management, and legal experience to help clients solve difficult business problems from a legal perspective.
+His practical advice enables clients to navigate regulatory compliance and licensing issues, complex investigations, and high stakes enforcement actions that

-Nicholas (Nick) Ramos draws on years of military leadership, project management, and legal experience to help clients solve difficult business problems from a legal perspective.
-He assists clients in navigating regulatory compliance issues, complex enforcement actions, and licensing that arise under both state and federal law.
+Nick draws on years of military leadership, project management, and legal experience to help clients solve difficult business problems from a legal perspective.
+His practical advice enables clients to navigate regulatory compliance and licensing issues, complex investigations, and high stakes enforcement actions that arise under state and federal law.

 Show more Show less